1. Install KCM

 Connectors not visible

-Ensure the Kafka Connect REST endpoint allows CORS from the KCM domain and that the service account has the Connector:Read permission.
+Ensure the Kafka Connect REST endpoint is reachable and your service account has the right permissions.

 “Unauthorized” errors

 Review RBAC assignments under Admin > Access Control.
-Each module (Topics, ACLs, etc.) has granular permissions.
+Each module has granular permissions.

-Docker container stdout).
-Enable debug mode with KCM_LOG_LEVEL=debug for deeper
+Enable debug mode with KCM_LOG_LEVEL=debug for deeper tracing.

 We’re here to help you succeed with Kafka.